-1. Communications conducted pursuant to Section 1.5, Q&A Period, and Section 1.4, Bidders' Conference; 2.
-For the purpose of conducting necessary business arising from a pre-existing or on-going business relationship with Board; 3.
+2. For the purpose of conducting necessary business arising from a pre-existing or on-going business relationship with Board; 3.
 As part of any proposer interview process initiated by Board, which Board deems necessary in order to make a final selection; 4.
 Potential proposers may request that the RFP and all posted RFP documents be sent via U.S. mail; 5.
 Any Public Records Request (PRR) made through Department; 6.
 Notification of any changes or announcements related to this RFP through Department vendor notification list; and 7.
 A public meeting of The Board of Clark County Commissioners at which the award of a contract(s), pursuant to this RFP has been placed on the agenda for discussion.

 Important Note: Amendments to the RFP or to any documents related to it will be accessible to interested potential proposers through the original web page established for the RFP.
 All interested potential proposers must refer to that web page regularly for amendments or other announcements.
 Board may not specifically notify any potential proposer of changes or announcements related to this RFP except as provided in Section 1.5.
 It is the affirmative responsibility of interested potential proposers to be aware of and fully respond to all updated information posted on this web page or provided by U.S. Mail when previously requested by proposer.
-Potential proposers without access to the web page established for the RFP may request that amendments to the RFP or related documents be sent to them by via email by contacting Clark_Contract_Development@jfs.ohio.gov. or U.S. Mail at the following address: Contract Developer, 1345 Lagonda Avenue, Building C (4th floor), Springfield, Ohio 45503.
+Potential proposers without access to the web page established for the RFP may request that amendments to the RFP or related documents be sent to them by via email by contacting Clark_Contract_Development@jfs.ohio.gov.